TAG-Research/lotus/docs/sem_dedup.rst

 ---------
-Semantic deduplication is a process designed to identify and eliminate semantically redundant entries from datasets, focusing on meaning rather than exact textual matches. sem_dedup can be implemented as a semantic self-join
+Semantic deduplication is a process designed to identify and eliminate semantically redundant entries from datasets, focusing on meaning rather than exact textual matches.
+Entity de-duplication can be implemented as a semantic self-join, but we provide an additional utility function.

 Motivation
 -----------